 Oh, don't get me wrong, I have other interests.
 I still do play the piano occasionally, and I like to play English Handbells, gardening (mostly native plants or dye material for fiber), fish for trout in Montana and play in Irish sessions with my B/C button box.
 But the darn clay really defines me.

 Brenda, a native Idahoan and fellow UofI graduate, is a personnel recruiter specializing in healthcare technology.
 She holds her MBA from Dominican University of California in International Business.
 She serves as an Executive Board member of a large women's philanthropy.
 She is an accomplished Handbell Director and when she finds free time she will be knitting, dying or weaving.

 I've had other careers and businesses through the years (the fish hatchery with 260 aquariums is a story in itself), but I've come back to clay a number of times.
 Sometimes I come back to see if it still attracts me and being the addiction that it is, I should know better.
 I still have a Robert Brent potter's wheel with a serial number of "72" and just have never been able to let it go...so I use it.

 We live and work outside of Nevada City, CA, about an hour from Sacramento.
 No, this is not a hobby and no, we're not retired.
 Why on earth would I retire from something that I absolutely love to do.
 While life and the work continue to evolve, the clay is the same and for that I'm very thankful.

 p.s.: About that photo in the header...I wish it was taken recently.
-I really really wish it was recent because it's pretty old...although my daughters pictured in the photo with Brenda and me might have a thing or two to say about "old."
 I like the photo.
 It reminds me of the color of my hair once upon a time...and of course, our grandkids are about the age of our two daughters in the photo.